Clay: The Living Surface

 Products to Explore

-• Clay paints offer the most accessible entry point.
+Clay paints offer the most accessible entry point.
 Brands like Kreidezeit, Auro, and Earthborn produce clay-based paints suitable for DIY application.
-These give many of the benefits — zero VOCs, humidity regulation, that characteristic soft finish — with lower cost and easier application than full plaster.
+These offer the core benefits of clay (zero VOCs, humidity regulation, that soft matte finish) with lower cost and easier application than full plaster.

-• Clay plaster systems from specialists like Clayworks provide the full expression of the material.
+Clay plaster systems from specialists like Clayworks provide the full expression of the material.
 These typically involve a base coat and finish coat, professionally applied, resulting in walls of remarkable depth and texture.
-The investment is higher, but the result is transformative.
+The investment is higher, but the difference is striking.

-• Tinted clay finishes using natural pigments come in palettes ranging from barely-there neutrals to rich earth tones.
-If you’re uncertain, start with a sample pot and apply test patches — clay colours shift significantly depending on light conditions and the specific qualities of your space.
+Tinted clay finishes using natural pigments come in palettes ranging from barely-there neutrals to rich earth tones.
+If you’re uncertain, start with a sample pot and apply test patches.
+Clay colours shift depending on light conditions and the specific qualities of your space.

 We’re continually adding clay products to the Nordnatur catalogue.
 Look for the EN 16516 certification and Declare Label as markers of quality, or explore our curated selection where we’ve done this vetting for you.

-A final thought: clay walls are patient.
+Clay walls are patient.
 They don’t demand decisions about the rest of the room.
-They simply provide a foundation — healthy, beautiful, uniquely yours — and wait quietly while you discover what belongs beside them.
+They provide a foundation (healthy, individual, yours) and wait quietly while you discover what belongs beside them.